flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 of elisp files stored in a package repository.
-Emacs 24, which you should have installed, makes it very easy to browse and install packages. `M-x package-list-packages` will show you almost every package available.
+Emacs 24, which you should have installed, makes it very easy to browse and install packages. `M-x package-list-packages` will show you almost every package available just make sure you run `M-x package-refresh-contents` first so you get the latest list.
 You can install packages with `M-x package-install`.

 You can also customize Emacs by loading your own elisp files or files you find on the Internet.